kevonc/kevonc.github.io/_posts/2020-11-29-the-most-practical-seo-advice-for-startup-founders.md

 It is almost impossible to know if this person is the right fit until you try it out, so I suggest you to work on 1-2 piece together and see how it goes.

+### Hiring and collaborating with writer & designer

 For writer, I recommend setting a standard of let's say 1,500 words per articles for a fixed price and be okay with less words.
 This is because you want to emphasize quality over length.
 Trust your writer.
 For designer, hourly rate makes sense.

-If you need someone, happy to connect to the ones I enjoy working with.
+If you need someone, happy to connect to the ones I enjoy working with (<a href="https://blog.toasty.ai" target="_blank">reference</a>).
+Just say hi on Twitter/email.

 Then it comes the system I built on Trello board (after working smoothly with them):
-- I studied our own niche and relevant keywords and passed to freelance writer.
+- I studied our own niche and relevant keywords and shared with the freelance writer.
 - We discussed on a high level, and she listed down 4 topics she would write for the next month.
 - When she finished one piece, she reached out to the designer directly for visuals of the post.
 - When the piece is finalized, I'd review before an agreed published deadline, and writer would post it.